vttale/edns0-clientid/README.md

    whether filtering affected the response.
-If the name resolution involved any names for which customization was possible, even if such filtering resulted in delivering the original data, the response SHOULD include an ECID option which contains the ECID-DOMAIN and CLIENT-IDENTIFIER that were considered for filtering.
+If the name resolution involved any names for which customization was possible, even if such filtering resulted in delivering the original data, the response SHOULD include an ECID option which contains the FAMILY-ADDRESS and CLIENT-IDENTIFIER pairs that were considered for filtering.

    For example, if a filter is set such that only names in the example.com domain are possibly restricted to some devices, then a